Skip to main content

 # Uses Search API, returns results

-Scenario 2: API token rejected, fallback to session
+Scenario 3: API-first mode rejected, fallback to session

 export KAGI_API_TOKEN='valid_token'